Must-Have Captcha Documentation

 - Date: When the submission was blocked

-- Form Data: The actual content of the blocked submission
+- Form Data: The actual content of the blocked submission (with sensitive data masked)

 - Request Headers: HTTP headers sent with the submission request